sabrinamerkin/sabrinamerkin.github.io/_posts/2023-06-15-World-Bank.md

 ## Background

 In this project, I analyzed international debt data collected by The World Bank using PostgreSQL querying.
-I first completed this assignment on DataCamp after finishing the prerequisite 'Intermediate SQL` course.
-Upon completing the 'Data Manipulation in SQL' course on DataCamp, I returned back to this project to incorporate new skills I learned.
+I first completed this assignment on DataCamp upon finishing the prerequisite 'Intermediate SQL` course.
+After completing the 'Data Manipulation in SQL' course on DataCamp, I returned back to this project to incorporate new skills.
 This analysis was performed using Jupyter Notebook.
 Access to the international_debt database was provided by DataCamp.

 **SQL Concepts Implemented**

   - The Big 5: `SELECT`–\>`FROM`–\>`WHERE`–\>`GROUP
     BY`–\>`ORDER BY`
-  - Aggregation (`COUNT`, `SUM`, `MAX`, ect.)
+  - Aggregation (`COUNT`, `SUM`, `AVG`, ect.)
-  - `LEFT JOIN`
+  - Table Joins
-  - `VIEW`’s and Subqueries
+  - Common Table Expressions and Subqueries
-  - `CASE` and `COUNT(DISTINCT CASE WHEN...)` (count-case pivoting)
+  - Window Functions
+  - Case Statements

 ## Project

-I began exploring this data set by determining which countries and distinct debt indicators were included in a particular table retrieved from the World Bank database.
-Using standard grouping and ordering techniques, I constructed a query with a 'total debt' field that calculated a sum of debts (combining values each debt indicator) for each country and sorted them.
+Key questions to answer:
+- What is the total amount of debt that is owed by the countries listed in the dataset?
+- Which country owns the maximum amount of debt and what does that amount look like?
+- What is the average amount of debt owed by countries across different debt indicators?

 ``` sql
 ```